codevonnie/ToAProject/README.md

 2. Extra functions
   - [x] Function to get random numbers from number list (how many numbers can be selected can be amended)
   - [x] Function to get random target number from 101-999
-3. Add extra number to number list and amend current solution as required
+3. Reverse Polish Notation
- - [ ] Get all possible combinations of number list with extra number
+ - [x] Get all possible combinations of number list with 6 numbers
- - [ ] Get all possible combinations of number lists and operators - will require changes to functions (look at Reverse Polish Notation)
+ - [x] Get all possible combinations of number lists and operators
+ - [x] Get all valid RPN lists using substitutes for operands and operators (1 denotes operand,
+ - [ ] Replace valid RPN list with actual operands and operators
- - [ ] Work out all possible calculations
+ - [ ] Write function to calculate each list
  - [ ] Check which calculations (if any) equal target number
  - [ ] Output all solutions

  ### Reverse Polish Notation

 I have begun to look at Reverse Polish Notation to try to get all permutations of operators and operands.
+Reverse Polish Notation (RPN) is used to represent expressions where the operator is placed after the operands.
+RPN allows the expressions to be written without brackets.
+An RPN expression is carried out using a stack like notion where a operand will be pushed to the stack and an operator will cause 2 operands to be popped off the stack and the operator will be applied to the two numbers.
+The result is then pushed back on the stack.
+If an operator occurs and there is not 2 operands on the stack to be popped then the expression is not a valid RPN expression.
+This also applies if the first arguement in the expression is an operator.

+And example of a valid RPN can be seen below:

+> 8 2 4 + *

+This expression is read from left to right and so it will be calculated as follows:

+* 8 is pushed to the stack **[stack: 8]**
+* 2 is pushed to the stack **[stack: 2 8]**
+* 4 is pushed to the stack **[stack: 4 2 8]**
+* \+ means 4 and 2 are popped from the stack and added together.
+The result 6 is pushed to the stack **[stack: 6 8]**
+* \* causes 6 and 8 to be popped off the stack and multiplied by each other.
+The result 48 is pushed to the stack **[stack: 48]**
+* The expression is finished so the result is popped off the stack **[stack: ]**

  ### Information Sources
- The Scheme documentations found [here](http://schemers.org/Documents/Standards/R5RS//HTML/r5rs-Z-H-15.html#%_index_start) has been invaluable while working on this project!
+ * The Racket documentation found [here](https://docs.racket-lang.org/reference/index.html) and the Scheme documentations found [here](http://schemers.org/Documents/Standards/R5RS//HTML/r5rs-Z-H-15.html#%_index_start) have been invaluable while working on this project!
+ * Reverse Polish Notation information [click](http://mathworld.wolfram.com/ReversePolishNotation.html)